 \subsubsection{Condition-Specific Materials}

-In the experimental condition, the three outgroup data sources were compiled in their original Chinese into GroupEnvoy's system prompt as described in Section~\ref{sec:implementation}.
+In the experimental condition, the outgroup data were retained in their original Chinese and incorporated into GroupEnvoy's system prompt, as described in Section~\ref{sec:implementation}.
 GroupEnvoy processed these inputs and generated responses in Japanese.
-In the control condition, participants received the same outgroup source content as a structured document, made accessible during Phase~2.
-The first author translated all materials into Japanese.
-The document was organized into four sections: persona information, individual and collective action plans, a summarized discussion log, and a full discussion transcript.
-Because the full discussion transcript was lengthy and difficult to review within the session time, the summarized version was produced by adapting the prompting strategy of \citet{kim_nexussum_2025} with \textit{gemini-3-pro-preview} \cite{gemini_team_gemini_2025} and subsequently translated into Japanese by the first author.
+In the control condition, participants received the same outgroup information as a structured document during Phase~2.
+All original materials were translated into Japanese by the first author, a native speaker of both languages.
+The document was organized into four sections: persona information, individual and collective action plans, discussion transcripts, and full discussion transcripts.
+Since the full discussion transcripts were lengthy and difficult to review within the session time, the summarized version was produced by adapting the prompting strategy of \citet{kim_nexussum_2025} with \textit{gemini-3-pro-preview} \cite{gemini_team_gemini_2025}.